V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 -rw-rw-r-- 1 dave   dave   879795 May 15 22:54 youtrack-1684191241.zip
 ```

-By looking at the size and date, we notice that a lot of backup should be the same.
+By looking at the size and date, we notice that a lot of backups should be the same.
 Excepted the two first.

 The first backup had a lower size and was created the 12 May.
 The second backup had a bigger size than the first, but a lower size than each others, but it was created at the same time.
 Then each backup was created at the same time with one second of interval and get the same size.